 My plan aims to ensure that we take robust action in tackling those that cause the greatest harm to communities, with a particular focus on those exploiting children and vulnerable adults through criminal, labour and sexual exploitation, domestic servitude and human trafficking.
 I also want to ensure that we are effective in tackling serious organised acquisitive crime affecting rural and urban communities and high harm economic crime where vulnerable people are targeted.
+I will:-

-- ✓ Support partnership efforts to disrupt, dismantle and destroy Organised Crime Groups operating within and impacting upon Nottinghamshire - particularly through the development of local organised crime partnership response plans and strategies - ✓ Continue to invest in the force's Serious and Organised Crime Unit and support partnership work to relentlessly disrupt drugs supply, criminal use and supply of firearms, economic and cybercrime, modern slavery, organised immigration crime and county lines drugs trafficking and exploitation.
-I will also hold the Regional and Organised Crime Unit to account for performance and delivery in Nottinghamshire, ensuring focus, fairness and value for money - ✓ Support further investment in expanding the use of Automatic Number Plate Recognition (ANPR) technology across the county to stop criminal use of the road network and improve our response to county lines drugs trafficking
+- Support partnership efforts to disrupt, dismantle and destroy Organised Crime Groups operating within and impacting upon Nottinghamshire particularly through the development of local organised crime partnership response plans and strategies - Continue to invest in the force's Serious and Organised Crime Unit and support partnership work to relentlessly disrupt drugs supply, criminal use and supply of firearms, economic and cybercrime, modern slavery, organised immigration crime and county lines drugs trafficking and exploitation.
+I will also hold the Regional and Organised Crime Unit to account for performance and delivery in Nottinghamshire, ensuring focus, fairness and value for money

+Provide £500,000 additional funding to expand the use of Automatic Number Plate Recognition (ANPR) technology, creating a 'ring of steel' around Nottinghamshire that will help to stop criminal use of the road network and improve our response to county lines drugs trafficking